andreeagriparis/SITSVisualization/README.md

 Displaying the images requires loading the series related to each band.

-The _.mat_ file must have version v4 and contain only one variable of the array type.
+The _.mat_ file must have version v4 and contain only one array variable.

 The header for the _.csv_ and _.pkl_ files must be: name, day, month, year.